aibaba-ai/aibaba-ai/docs/docs/integrations/providers/premai.md

 With **Prem**, writing and managing prompts can be super easy.
 The **_Templates_** tab inside the [launchpad](https://docs.premai.io/get-started/launchpad) helps you write as many prompts you need and use it inside the SDK to make your application running using those prompts.
 You can read more about Prompt Templates [here](https://docs.premai.io/get-started/prem-templates).

-To use Prem Templates natively with LangChain, you need to pass an id the `HumanMessage`.
+To use Prem Templates natively with AI Agents Force, you need to pass an id the `HumanMessage`.
 This id should be the name the variable of your prompt template. the `content` in `HumanMessage` should be the value of that variable.

 let's say for example, if your prompt template was this: